shub-vrm1988/devops.layman/class3-assigment/assignment.md

 So we do not allow these teams a straight access to EKS and ECS services.
 However, created VMS with private ip address(So that nobody from outside can login into them) with data visualization tools like tableau to access the database and prepare reports.

-Outside of VPC, we have created 2 VMs as non prod and prod which are Jump box & have public IP address
+We have created 2 VMs as non prod and prod which are Jump box & have public IP address & and are build in same VPC.
+Hence, can access the private IP address servers via AD.

 These non-prod and prod machines can access these datasupport and miteam VMs using login credentials defined in Active Directories(AD Users) and then further credentials to access application data.
 Using their AD username & password or SSO they can login into VMs with private IP Address in a secure manner